 DNR has analyzed known occupied sites based on their size, number and type of detections, and forest structure in order to rank these sites based on quality.
 All of the conservation approaches being developed for the long-term strategy protect occupied sites, but with different strategies.
 Some conservation alternatives protect strategically located sites or groups of sites within larger habitat areas that include buffers and/or security forests.
 Other alternatives focus conservation on the occupied sites as currently mapped.
-All of the alternatives propose to include lands beyond occupied sites that provide marbled murrelet habitat value (see Focus Paper #2, "Areas of Long-Term Forest Cover").
+All of the alternatives propose to include lands beyond occupied sites that provide marbled murrelet habitat value (refer to Appendix G, "LTFC Focus Paper").

-Attachment 1:
+Attachment 1

-The Reclassified Model under the Interim Strategy
+The Reclassified Model Under the Interim Strategy

-The interim marbled murrelet strategy in the 1997 State Trust Lands HCP provides five steps to guide the DNR in protecting the marbled murrelet on DNR-managed trust lands in the area covered by the HCP, while participating in collection of the information needed to develop a long-term conservation strategy.
+The interim marbled murrelet strategy in the 1997 State Trust Lands Habitat Conservation Plan (1997 HCP) provides five steps to guide the DNR in protecting the marbled murrelet on DNR-managed trust lands in the area covered by the 1997 HCP, while participating in collection of the information needed to develop a long-term conservation strategy.
 DNR relied upon these steps to develop a "model" that predicts murrelet occupancy at the stand level.
-The information below describes these steps that will assist DNR in developing the long-term conservation strategy.
+The following information describes these steps that will assist DNR in developing the long-term conservation strategy.

-1. Defer suitable habitat blocks
+1. Defer Suitable Habitat Blocks

-During development of the interim strategy in 1997, the Joint Agencies agreed to a conservative definition of suitable habitat, prior to developing the DNR predictive model.
+During development of the interim strategy in 1997, DNR and USFW (the Joint Agencies) agreed to a conservative definition of suitable habitat, prior to developing the DNR predictive model.
 The conservative nature of the suitable habitat definition was intended to ensure DNR avoided "take" of habitat prior to the completion of predictive model.
 Once the predictive model was developed, it reclassified the definition of habitat from suitable habitat to "Reclassified Habitat and Marginal Habitat."